deathworlders/online/content/book/deathworlders/chapter-21-dragon-dreams.md

 *She runs her finger over his chest and watches his skin glow forge-red where she presses.
 The sight is entrancing, so much so that she forgets all about the sex and just watches the glow.
 When she taps his chest, coloured sparks fly everywhere.*

 *She does it again, laughing, and again and again.
 She has always loved New Year, and the fireworks.
-In fact... why is she wasting her time here when she could be there, enjoying the celebrations?*
+In fact...why is she wasting her time here when she could be there, enjoying the celebrations?*

 *She climbs off the stone man and steps out into the street, hailing a cab to take her to her parents’ place.
 There will be Nin Gou!
 And Luo buo gao!
 How could she have forgotten?*